 Step 4: Update all drivers to latest version.

 At this point, if the problem persists then most probably one of your drivers is faulty or not completely compatible with Windows 10.
-You can find which by using LatencyMon but you can bet it is the network/wireless driver.
+There is also a slight chance that Windows 10 install an invalid version of the driver.
+You can find which process causes the problem by using LatencyMon but you can bet it is the network/wireless driver.

-The only thing you can do is rollback to an older version.
+The only thing you can do is rollback to an older version of the driver or install another one of the same family.
 So there are two more steps to do:

 Step 6: Find the proper driver for Windows 7 and install it

-If the last step does not work, then you can try other drivers from the same family.
+If the last step does not work, then you can try other drivers from the same family but you should be careful because this could lead to BSOD screens (so it is not recommended if you are a newbie).

-Lastly, if the problem still persists then there are two more steps but they are a long shot:
+Lastly, if the problem still persists after the last step then there are two more steps but they are both long shots and should definitely not apply them if your problem does not persist:

-Important settings to disable and may help are:
+Important settings to disable (and potentially help provided you do not need them enabled) are:

 - High precision timer